pmvrak/sample-ai-powered-sdlc-patterns-with-aws/deployment/deploy-devsecops-aws-codepipeline/README.md

 ![Solution Architecture](images/devsecops.png "Solution Architecture")

-A comprehensive DevSecOps pipeline implementation that leverages AWS Bedrock for intelligent security analysis, code quality assessment, and automated failure handling.
+A comprehensive DevSecOps pipeline implementation that leverages Amazon Bedrock for intelligent security analysis, code quality assessment, and automated failure handling.
 This solution enhances traditional CI/CD pipelines with AI-powered insights and automated security controls.

 The pipeline integrates multiple security and quality gates including SAST analysis, secrets detection, SBOM generation, and security scanning with real-time AI analysis of findings.
 It provides automated failure analysis and intelligent notifications to help teams quickly identify and resolve issues.
 The solution uses AWS CDK for infrastructure as code and implements best practices for secure software delivery.